 St. Edward’s University Rowing Club began in 2006 and competes nationally against other collegiate clubs such as Baylor University, Vanderbilt University, Louisiana State University and The University of Texas at Austin among others.
 As part of ARC’s mission, we offer the use of equipment and coaching to St. Edward’s University Rowing Club at cost.
 Any additional funds raised by SEU’s Rowing Club goes into a scholarship fund to ensure any student who attends St. Edward’s University has an opportunity to row for the team.

-We offer weekly Team Survivor training for cancer survivors in Austin.
+We offer weekly Team Survivor training for women cancer survivors in Austin.

 Nonprofit Team Building

 As a nonprofit, we know the struggle to find affordable creative space for meetings and team building activities that can enhance the work and outcomes of local nonprofits.
 Austin Rowing Club offers free meeting space rental once per quarter to local nonprofits as well as discounted team building exercises.